 Bass Rod Length and Lure Types

 Your lure choice should influence your rod length selection.
+Crankbaits, jigs, and finesse baits all require a different rod length and action to be effective.
 Here’s why:

 - Jigs and Soft Plastics: Opt for medium to long rods (7′-7’6″) for better hook-setting power and control.